 Sarah "Pearl" (Firestone) Calhoun, also known as "Sadie," was born in June 1884 in Fayette County, PA, the daughter of Lewis and Sarah Ann (Rose) Firestone.

 At age 20, on Jan.
 23, 1905, Pearl entered into wedlock with 26-year-old laborer Andrew Calhoun (1879?-1968), the son of William and Lucinda "Cindy" (Easter) Calhoun of Bullskin Township near Connellsville, Fayette County.
 At the time of marriage, Andrew lived in Bullskin.
 Pearl, who never learned how to read or write, signed her marriage license with an "X."

 The couple was childless.

 In 1910, the federal census shows the Calhouns making their home in Connellsville Borough, with Andrew employed as a railroad brakeman.
-Residing just a few doors away was Sadie's distant cousin Charles Arthur Younkin and his wife and young family.
+Residing just a few doors away was Pearl's distant cousin Charles Arthur Younkin and his wife and young family.

 Their whereabouts in 1920 have not yet been located.